sagarana/presentations/20250117-LIBR559S/operational_data.md

 planning, assessment, workflows  <!-- .element: class="fragment" data-fragment-index="1" -->

 notes: Statistical surveys are an _external_ driver for collecting operational data, even though the data is also valuable internally.
 The second set of drivers listed here are more internal.
 The operational data we provide supports a wide range of planning and assessment needs.
 In this context we often hear about the value of data for supporting _evidence-based_ decisions.
 But something that arguably gets less attention is the value of data access for improving routine workflows in the library.
 Purpose-built reports that provide data when it's needed, in the appropriate format, can save so much time across a large organization.
-This kind of data intervention usually has a lower profile, but I believe that the incremental improvements our data support provides is actually our most valuable contribution.
+This kind of data intervention usually has a lower profile, but I believe that the incremental improvements our data support provides are actually our most valuable and sustained contributions.
 To illustrate we have two scenarios.

 ---